 |Concept||Related Verbs and Phrases|

-|Wishes||desear, esperar, exigir, insistir, preferir, querer, pedir, necesitar, etc.|
+|Verbs used to talk about wishes||desear, esperar, exigir, insistir, preferir, querer, pedir, necesitar|

-|Impersonal expressions||es extraño que, es importante que, es fantástico que, etc.|
+|Impersonal expressions||es extraño que, es importante que, es fantástico que|

-|Doubt and Denial||dudar, no creer, no estar seguro, no parecer, no comprender, no pensar, no es cierto que, etc.|
+|Verbs used to talk about doubt and denial||dudar, no creer, no estar seguro, no parecer, no comprender, no pensar,|

 |Concept||Related Verbs and Phrases|

-|Speech and communication||decir, describir, gritar, indicar, mencionar, repetir, revelar, señalar, asegurar, comentar, afirmar, aludir a, etc.|
+|Verbs used to talk about speech||decir, describir, gritar, indicar, mencionar, repetir, revelar, señalar, asegurar, comentar, afirmar, aludir a|

-|Certainty||es claro que, es seguro que, es cierto que, es obvio que, es evidente que, etc.|
+|Expressions used to talk about certainty||es claro que, es seguro que, es cierto que, es obvio que, es evidente que|